secretGeek/til/minecraft/useful.md

 	/py aircube3 50 3 50

 ...to create a long, wide basement.
+(Parameters are X Y and Z dimensions.

+Or 	`/py aircube3 50 3 3` to create a long tunnel in the X direction,
+and: `/py aircube3 3 3 50` to create a long tunnel in the Z direction,
+and:  `/py aircube3 3 50 3` to create a tall tube of air Y direction,

+Here's the file `aircube3.py`:

 	from mine import *
 	from sys import argv